FY2018 Budget & Appropriations for Science

 The impact on chemistry: Though different from the other agencies covered here, CSB plays a key role in the chemical enterprise.
 By investigating and widely reporting safety flaws in the process of chemical production (or in the case of universities, laboratory safety), CSB protects the lives of workers and prevents property damage.
 No other entity does CSB’s job.
 If the agency is eliminated, a gap in the safety ecosystem will emerge.

-Status (08/02): The House is rejecting President Trump’s request to eliminate the CSB and would instead fund it at $11 million, same as 2017.
-No action yet on the Senate’s version of the Interior, Environment, and Related Agencies appropriations bill, which includes CSB.
+Status (12/8): The House is rejecting President Trump’s request to eliminate the CSB and would instead fund it at $11 million, same as 2017.
+The Senate’s version of the Interior, Environment, and Related Agencies appropriations bill concurs with the House and funds CSB at $11 million.

 Proposed FY18 Budget: $725 million, 24% below FY 2017.